Punisher Kills the Marvel Universe: Plot

 Castle is captured and jailed on several occasions, but is broken out each time by Kesselring.
-During these periods he is visited by Murdock, who pleads for Castle to stop the slaughter.
+During these periods, he is visited by Murdock, who pleads for Castle to stop the slaughter.

-He kills Doctor Doom, then lures the various mutant super-teams to the moon and wipes them out with one of Doom's nuclear missiles.
+He kills Doctor Doom, then lures the various mutant super-teams to the moon and wipes them out with a nuclear missile.
 The Fantastic Four and the Avengers are also disposed of.
 Wolverine and Captain America are killed in one-on-one confrontations.
 Castle eventually exterminates nearly all of the Marvel Universe, including Ghost Rider, Black Panther, and Nick Fury among others.

-Growing weary of all the killings, Castle tells Kesselring that he never expects to hear from him again once his assignment is complete.
+Growing weary of all the killings, Castle tells Kesselring that he expects to not hear from him again once his assignment is complete.
 Kesselring tells him that the Punisher's crusade will never be complete, as a new generation of heroes will inevitably rise, and must be halted.
 When Kesselring pulls a gun, the Punisher kills him.
 He then tells Kesselring's associates that their need for vengeance has made them bitter and pathetic, leaving with the threat of killing them all if any of them try to contact him.
-He then leaves to complete his assignment by killing Daredevil.
+Castle leaves to complete his assignment by killing Daredevil.

 After a battle, Castle is wounded after falling off a roof.
 Daredevil tells Castle that he does not need to live through his pain, and begs for him to let it go.
 Not listening, Castle fatally stabs Daredevil through the chest.
 Before he dies, Daredevil removes his mask and Castle is shocked to see the face of Matt Murdock, who tells him that "there's always a man behind the mask" with his dying breath.
-Realizing he has become the very thing he swore to destroy, the Punisher makes one final kill: himself.
+Realizing he has become the very thing he swore to destroy, the Punisher kills himself.